terramate-io/terramate-docs/cli/automation/github-actions/drift-check-workflow.md

 description: Learn how to use Terramate to configure custom GitOps workflows to automate and orchestrate Terraform and OpenTofu Drift Checks in GitHub Actions.
 ---

-# Run a Drfit Check in GitHub Actions
+# Run a Drift Check in GitHub Actions

 The following workflows are blueprints and need some adjustments to work for you.